swpease/hotdeckfc/README.md

   - Particular sample path simulations can get trapped by unique sections of the historical data.

 ### Limitations
   - This only works with daily observations of annual data.
-You might be wondering why I've named all these functions parameters as "datetime" then.
-Optimism, I suppose.
   - Multivariable models don't work.
   - Returning a distribution (e.g. mean + sd) doesn't work.